mkienitz/brother_ql/crates/brother_ql/README.md

 This is a crate to convert image data to the Raster Command binary data understood by Brother QL series label printers.

+**Looking for a CLI tool?** Check out [brother-label](https://crates.io/crates/brother-label), a command-line application built on this library.

 ## Features

 - **📦 Compile to binary data** - Convert images to raster command bytes that can be sent to the printer via USB, network, or saved to files